pankorl/screen_color_thing/README.md

 - run this command in powershell by typing for example ``nlmirror nl gui``

 # Use with other devices
-All interactions with the nanoleaf goes through ``colorset_events.py``.
+- All interactions with the nanoleaf goes through ``colorset_events.py``.
-The handler functions there can be changed to fit with your own script.
+- The handler functions there can be changed to fit with your own script.
-Add your imports and comment out or remove the function calls for nanoleaf, then add your own function calls inside the event handler functions.
+- Add your imports and add your own function calls inside the event handler functions.
+- Change ``lights_type`` in ``config.json`` to whatever you want to be passed in as the devicetype parameter in the event handlers.
+You can make this a string containing multiple words to make the script run on multiple types of devices at once, though this may introduce delays as the script runs on a single CPU thread (untested).

 # Errors